WHYAMERICASUCKS.COM

 During the October 2024 vice-presidential debate, AP reported that Vance refused to say Trump lost the 2020 election.
 Instead he said he believed there were serious problems in that contest and turned away from a direct answer.

-That matters because the question was not trivial or abstract.
+The question was not trivial or abstract.
 Mike Pence's refusal to break with the Constitution on Jan.
 6 was one of the key brakes on Trump's effort to cling to power.
 Vance entered the vice presidency after signaling that he would not even give the electorate a clear yes on whether Trump had lost.

 He moved from a two-year senator to Trump's floor enforcer

 AP reported in January 2025 that Vance had served only two years in the Senate before returning there in a new role: helping boost Trump's most contentious picks through confirmation.
-The story described him taking on a more visible transition role as Trump tried to lock in nominees who faced major resistance.

 The Hegseth vote made the loyalty test visible